Reaching a milestone always invites

 In 2025, Silver Linings Foundation embraced transition, building on the achievement of establishing Alberta’s first live-in treatment centre for eating disorders and turning our focus toward the future of recovery.

 Over the past decade, we have grown significantly in both reach and experience.
-We have seen first hand how broadly eating disorders affect individuals, families, and communities, and where systems of care continue to fall short.
+We have seen first hand how broadly eating disorders affect individuals, families and communities and how valuable it is for systems of care to coordinate and work together to provide a continuum of care.
 Through community needs assessments, partnerships, advocacy, and support for thousands of individuals, we have gained deep insight into the rigorous work of recovery and the hope required to sustain the effort.

 Guided by these learnings, we have renewed our mission and vision to reflect the evolving recovery landscape and to shape our next chapter.
 We are proud to share this refreshed outlook.